Military history of Italy during World War I: German intervention on the Isonzo; the Battle of Caporetto

+Battle of Monte Grappa (First Battle of the Piave river)
-When the Austro-Hungarian offensive routed the Italians, the new Italian chief of staff, Armando Diaz ordered to stop their retreat and defend the fortified defenses around the Monte Grappa summit between the Roncone and the Tomatico mountains; although numerically inferior (51,000 against 120,000) the Italian Army managed to halt the Austro-Hungarian and German armies in the First Battle of Monte Grappa.

-The Central Powers ended the year 1917 with a general offensive on the Piave, the Altopiano di Asiago, and the Monte Grappa, which failed and the Italian front reverted to attritional trench warfare.
+In November 1917, the new Italian chief of staff, Armando Diaz ordered Italian troops to stop the retreat and defend the fortified defenses around the Monte Grappa summit between the Roncone and the Tomatico mountains; although numerically inferior (51,000 against 120,000) the Italian Army managed to halt the German and Austro-Hungarian armies in the First Battle of Monte Grappa (also known as first battle of the Piaver river).
+The Central Powers's general offensive on the Piave, the Altopiano di Asiago, and the Monte Grappa failed and the Italian front reverted to attritional trench warfare.
 The Italian army was forced to call the 1899 levy, while that of 1900 was left for a hypothetical final effort for the year of 1919.

-The Central Powers stopped their attacks in 1917 because German troops were needed on the Western Front while the Austro-Hungarian troops were exhausted and at the end of much longer logistical lines.
-The offensive was renewed on 15 June 1918 with Austro-Hungarian troops only in the Battle of Piave.
-The Italians resisted the assault.
-The failure of the offensive marked the swan song of Austria-Hungary on the Italian front.
-The Central Powers proved finally unable to sustain further the war effort, while the multi-ethnic entities of the Austro-Hungarian Empire were on the verge of rebellion.
-The Italians rescheduled earlier their planned 1919 counter-offensive to October 1918, in order to take advantage of the Austro-Hungarian crisis.